16 Apr Getting Through Life’s Losses

 The stage of grief can apply to anyone: it might be death, but it could be any loss.
 Loss of a job, a dream, finances, relationship – the list really does go on and on.
-I wish I wasn’t in this stage, but this sermon really is beneficial for future stages of sorrow I will face as well.
+I wish I wasn’t in this stage, but this sermon really is beneficial for future stages of sorrow I will face as well as getting through life’s losses.
 Being that I have never gone through something as tragic as this, it’s been a blessing to hear how to go through the process as well as what to expect.
 Of course the process is different for everyone, but my hope is that this is a blessing to someone else as well.

 Lessons Learned About Grief